 Size the pad to accommodate the largest spraying equipment.
 Equipment access is allowed from more than one direction.
 Provide adequate space on pad for maneuvering around equipment.
-Use a minimum of 2 feet for open facilities and 4 feet for partially enclosed facilities.
+Use a minimum of 2 feet for open facilities and 4 feet for enclosed facilities.
 When practical, base the minimum width of the mixing pad on the width of the spray equipment with the booms retracted.
-Additional room shall be included as necessary to accommodate worker access, tanks, pumps, hoses, and other equipment.

-Slope the pad a minimum of 2% or 1/4 inch per foot to allow for drainage to a water-tight collection area or sump.
+Slope the pad to allow for drainage to a water- tight collection area or sump.